 At less than $100, the Cuisinart Grind & Brew is our best value Cuisinart coffee maker.
 If you like to grind the beans right before you brew, this machine is ready for the task.
 It has a built-in grinder that after grinding, transfers the ground coffee directly into the filter.
-However, be forewarned that when the grinder goes off in the morning, it's loud enough to wake up anyone who's still sleeping, even one floor above the kitchen.
-And occasionally, you'll have to clean the grinder, which is an additional chore.
-If you sometimes want to use pre-ground coffee, you have the option to turn the grinder off.
+However be warned. tWhen the grinder goes off in the morning, it'll be loud enough to wake up anyone who's still sleeping - even one floor above the kitchen.
+And you'll have to clean the grinder occasionally, which is an additional chore.
+If you ever want to use pre-ground coffee, you have the option to turn the grinder off.

 The Cuisinart SS-15 Maker Coffee Center is designed to give you lots of choices with just one machine.
 For those days when you need a single cup to wake you up before you drive the kids to school, there's a single-cup brewer that works with K-cups or your own reusable coffee filter.
 You even have your choice of 3 different cup sizes so you can down a small dose at home or take a travel mug with you.
 This Cuisinart can also deliver a 12-cup carafe that’s great for when you're hosting a weekend brunch or book club meeting.